Bartholomey/the_lake_redoubt/julija/the_resignation_part_one.md

 *The shadowy gentleman: “You are uh bleurgh ...”*

 No, heh, you can’t even hear properly.
 She is calling you a parasite, not me.
 You are indeed so broken, so very broken.
 Shhhh, shhhh ...
 She must not hear your ramblings.
-You are spiraling.
+You are spiralling.
 Let me fix you.
 Stay still.

 Mr. Flaps!
 Help me!”